9 Tips to Keep Creepy Crawlers Out of Your Home This Winter

 Yuck!
 Last time we talked about the creepy crawlers that can invade your home during the upcoming winter so now it’s time to talk about what to do about them.
 Specifically, let’s talk about how to keep them out of your home so they don’t get in and require professional intervention.

-Trust us, there are plenty of them to go around.
 From cockroaches in Arkansas to spiders in California to the common stinkbugs that thrive throughout the united states, there are pests everywhere.
 Luckily, there are a lot of common-sense things you can do to keep them out of your home.
 Here are nine tips you can use to help drive away pests this winter.

 - Make seasonal checks.
 Bugs, rodents and other pests seek shelter during cold months so before winter arrives, it’s important to check for areas that could be susceptible to entry by insect invasions or tiny animals.
 Even small cracks in the foundation or small holes in the roof can be an invitation for pests to enter your home.